linainsaf/datascienceforall/docs/en/docker/docker_https.md

 The `networks` section defines two networks: `db` and `mynetwork`.
 The networks are bridge driver type

-Then you can run `docker-compose up -d` and you should see the nginx forwarding our app and all our container like this :
+Then you can run `docker-compose up -d` and you should see the nginx forwarding our app and all our containers like this :
 ```
 fe86842a56e1   nginx:latest               "/docker-entrypoint.…"   19 seconds ago   Up 18 seconds           0.0.0.0:80->80/tcp, :::80->80/tcp, 0.0.0.0:443->443/tcp, :::443->443/tcp
 d05f1ca65c2f   northwind_psql_app         "uvicorn app:app --h…"   19 seconds ago   Up 18 seconds           80/tcp, 0.0.0.0:8000->8000/tcp, :::8000->8000/tcp                                                                  northwind_psql_app_1